nikhilkum1r/OST_As./README.md

 - Supports uploading CV files in PDF, JPG, or PNG format.
 - Uses PyPDF2 for PDF file handling and Tesseract OCR for image file handling.
-- Extracts email IDs and contact numbers from the uploaded CVs.
+- Extract email IDs and contact numbers from the uploaded CVs.
 - Saves extracted data to an Excel file for download.

 ## Installation